RLVE: Scaling Up Reinforcement Learning for Language Models with Adaptive Verifiable Environments: Analyzing Components of

 As a case study, we focus on training \texttt{Qwen2.5-7B-Base} (1) on \texttt{Sorting}, where the model is asked to sort a given array, and (2) on \texttt{Multiplication}, where the model is asked to compute the product of two integers, and higher difficulty corresponds to operands with more digits.
 For evaluation, we measure both in-distribution (ID) performance on a fixed set of held-out 4{,}000 problems generated from the same training environment with difficulty evenly sampled from $[0, 20)$, and OOD performance on $\mathcal{D}_{\text{ood}}$.

 From Figure~\ref{fig:static-difficulty}, we observe that when the static environment has a relatively low upper-bound difficulty, the effective prompt ratio eventually drops to zero, indicating that the model masters the hardest problems within the environment's static difficulty distribution after a certain amount of compute and subsequently becomes saturated.
-As a result, both ID and OOD accuracies plateau, suggesting that learning stalls once the environment ceases to provide learning signals.
-Prior works that train LMs on data procedurally generated by static verifiable environments have similarly been observed to suffer from early saturation~\citep{li2025internbootcamp}.
+As a result, learning stalls once the environment ceases to provide learning signals.
+Prior works that train LMs on data generated by static verifiable environments have similarly been observed to suffer from early saturation~\citep{li2025internbootcamp}.

 When the static environment instead has a high upper-bound difficulty such that the model cannot master all problems within a limited compute budget, the effective prompt ratio remains nonzero.
 However, the ratio drops substantially below that of adaptive difficulty, indicating only a small fraction of problems from the static environment are appropriately challenging.
-Empirically, this discrepancy significantly impairs both learning efficiency on ID performance and generalization on OOD performance.
+Empirically, this discrepancy significantly impairs both ID and OOD performance.

 It is worth noting that training with the static difficulty distribution $d \sim [0, 20]$ confers an oracle advantage, as its difficulty distribution coincides with that of the ID evaluation.
 In realistic scenarios, finding such an oracle is infeasible.
 Even without such an oracle advantage, \ours{} achieves comparable or even superior ID performance.